wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

 (Notice the `this.resourceServerUrl` reference)

-## Into the Future with Spring Boot and Spring Security
+## Into the Future with Spring Boot,Spring Security, OpenID Connect, and OAuth 2.0

+The code for this post can be found on [GitHub OktaDeveloper](https://github.com/oktadeveloper/okta-spring-boot-oauth2-migration-example) repo.

+Follow these links for more information about [OIDC](https://developer.okta.com/blog/2017/07/25/oidc-primer-part-1), [OAuth 2.0](https://developer.okta.com/blog/2018/04/10/oauth-authorization-code-grant-type), [JWT](https://developer.okta.com/blog/2018/10/31/jwts-with-java), and the various [Flows](https://aaronparecki.com/oauth-2-simplified/#authorization).

 Spring Boot and Spring Security's first-class support for OpenID Connect and OAuth 2.0 adds a new level of interoperability with providers (such as Okta) with minimal dependencies, minimal configuration and minimal code.